top of page

 Step 5: Pay the Application Fee

 Visa application fees vary based on nationality and must be paid before processing begins.
-Payments can typically be made:
+Payments can be made:

 • Online via the government portal.